mantidproject/mantid/docs/source/release/v6.1.0/sans.rst

   `12345_rear_1d_1.0_10.0_...p0_t4`, where `1.0_10.0` is the wavelength of that workspace.
 - :ref:`SANSILLReduction <algm-SANSILLReduction>` has a new property `SolventInputWorkspace`, to provide reduced solvent data to be subtracted from the sample data.
 - :ref:`SANSILLAutoProcess <algm-SANSILLAutoProcess>` has a new property `SolventFiles`, to communicate with :ref:`SANSILLReduction <algm-SANSILLReduction>` the file names of the reduced solvent data.
+- ISIS SANS can load summed nexus files without requiring "-add" in the name.

 Algorithms and instruments
 --------------------------